tapasya234/deep-learning-projects/README.md

 # deep-learning-projects

-Computer Vision specific Deep Learning projects that were done as a part of the OpenCV courses
+Computer Vision specific Deep Learning projects that were done as a part of the OpenCV courses using PyTorch.